 Deborah, in her poem, goes on to rebuke those who were slow to join in the battle against the enemy.
 She describes the terrible battle, and the wonderful miracles that helped Israel to victory.

-"They fought from heaven,
+They fought from heaven,

-"The stars in their courses
+The stars in their courses

-Deborah praises the brave woman Jael, the wife of Heber the Kenite, who, with her own hands killed the cruel Sisera:
+Deborah praises the brave woman Jael, the wife of Heber the Kenite, who with her own hands killed the cruel Sisera:

-"Blessed above women shalt Jael be,
+Blessed above women shall Jael be,

-"The wife of Heber the Kenite,
+The wife of Heber the Kenite,

-"Above women in the tent shalt she be blessed . . .
+Above women in the tent shall she be blessed . . .

-"At her feet he sank, he lay;
+At her feet he sank, he lay;

-Where he sank he fell dead. . . .
+Where he sank, he fell dead . . .

-"But they that love Him
+But they that love Him

-Throughout the centuries of history there have been women who have been praised for excellence in one thing or another.
-One of the greatest has been the Jewish prophetess Deborah, who was steadfast and loyal to G‑d’s word, and who inspired her people to victory in battle, and guided them to live in faith and peace.
+Throughout the centuries of history, there have been women who have been praised for excellence in one thing or another.
+One of the greatest has been the Jewish prophetess Deborah, who was steadfast and loyal to G‑d’s word, and who inspired her people to victory in battle and guided them to live in faith and peace.